uclaopt/TMAC/doc/source/opt/least_squares.rst

 Least squares
 ======================
-We apply ARock to solve the following least squares problem
+We apply MOTAC to solve the following least squares problem

 .. math::
    \min_x \frac{1}{2}\|Ax-b\|^2,

 where :math:`A` is an :math:`m` by :math:`n` matrix.
-We solve the problem with ARock by using gradient descent.
+We solve the problem with MOTAC by using gradient descent.

 Data preparation